One of Ohio's Top-Rated Bankruptcy Attorneys,

 Divorce and Bankruptcy

-How Dose Divorce and Bankruptcy Work?
+How Does Divorce and Bankruptcy Work?

 A divorce and bankruptcy often occur at the same time.
 Depending on your situation, you may be better off filing one first, then the other.
 Which comes first?
 It depends on your individual circumstances.
-Divorce and bankruptcy are related, and it can be hard to find an attorney who has a deep understanding of how the two area of law interact.
-Depending on issues like property division, alimony (spousal support), child support, and income of husband and wife, you might file the bankruptcy first, making it easier to deal with debt.
-Or, sometimes the divorce needs to come first, in order to achieve goals like passing the means test, or preventing an unwanted level of support payments.
-Many attorneys have discussed this important topic.
+Divorce and bankruptcy are related, and it can be hard to find an attorney who has a clear understanding of how the two areas of law interact.

 Automatic Stay

-Recent Cash Advance Special Rule
+Cash Advance Special Rule

 Looking for More Articles on Bankruptcy?

-Looking for more insight and articles on Bankruptcy?
+Looking for more insight and articles on bankruptcy?
 Head over to the Bankruptcy Learning Center for more information.

 Visit the Bankruptcy Learning Center

-The Non-discharge Cash Advance Rule is Easy to Avoid in Bankruptcy
+The Non-Discharge Cash Advance Rule is Easy to Avoid in Bankruptcy

 The rule is designed to catch you if you try to “run up your debt” before filing bankruptcy.
 I’ve been filing bankruptcy on advances for over 30 years.
 In my experience, almost none of my clients ever try to do this.
 It just doesn’t happen.

 What’s more, the rule is easy to avoid.
 We always ask if there have been any recent cash advances.
 If so, we just wait it out.
-Occasionally we have to file before the 70 days is up.
+Occasionally, we have to file before the 70 days are up.
 What happens then?
 Does the bankruptcy get dismissed?
-No.
+No. So far, in over 30 years, nothing has ever happened in a case I have filed where we could not wait 70 days.

-So far, in over 30 years, nothing has ever happened in a case I have filed where we could not wait 70 days.
-Sometimes we need to stop a sheriff sale.
+Sometimes we need to stop a sheriff’s sale.
 Or perhaps we need to stop a car repossession.
 This doesn’t mean it won’t someday happen to the consumer who files before the 70 days run after getting a cash advance.
 The circumstances would need to warrant the creditor taking action.

 Different Rules Apply to Luxury Goods and Services

-If you are doing your internet research, you may read about special rules for luxury goods.
-This is different from the cash advance rule.
 Luxury goods are things that you don’t really need for daily living.
 They include the things you would expect.
 The court would look at the circumstances and the expenditure.
-If you try to mix luxury goods, purchased with cash advance and bankruptcy, this is a bad mix.
+If you try to mix luxury goods, purchased with cash advances, and bankruptcy, this is a bad mix.

 For example, medical expenses are not luxury goods, normally.
 A trip to the emergency room for a broken arm, or the dentist for a toothache would be considered normal consumer expenses.
-But a Botox injection for your lips, or a cosmetic teeth whitening treatment would likely be considered luxury expenses.
-More cash advance and bankruptcy mistakes here.

 When you’re thinking about bankruptcy and looking into the different options for debt relief, think about your recent charges or cash advances and ask your attorney about them.
 It’s very helpful to get the advice of a certified specialist in this area to avoid being sued in your bankruptcy.